 “These results suggest that the barbells led to different patterns of muscle activation and that the hexagonal barbell may be more effective at developing maximal force, power, and velocity.”

 In other words, not only is it largely believed that the trap bar has a greater transfer to sports, it’s been proven in peer-reviewed studies.
-Although the straight bar deadlift is certainly a phenomenal exercise, just because it’s popular does not mean it’s the best.
+Although the straight bar deadlift is certainly a phenomenal exercise, it doesn’t mean it’s the best.

 There are a couple of reasons for this.
-The first is that due to the grips being parallel, there’s not need to do a mixed grip.
-Mixed grip is where one palm is facing inward and the other outward while deadlifting, typically heavyweights.
-This is done to increase the holding strength of the user when grip has given out.
+The first is that, due to the grips being parallel, there’s no need to do a mixed grip.
+A mixed grip is where one palm is facing inward and the other outward while deadlifting heavy weights.
+This is done to increase the holding strength of the user when the grip has given out.

-A mixed grip, although allows heavier weight to be lifted, it does have a cost.
-Mixed grip causes a shift in weight to be slightly off center which can, in theory, lead to muscle imbalances.
-Worse though, is that a mixed grip has been known to cause more instances of bicep tears in the supinated arm.
+A mixed grip allows heavier weight to be lifted, but at a cost.
+Mixed grip causes a shift in weight to be slightly off-center which can, in theory, lead to muscle imbalances.
+Even worse, a mixed grip has been known to cause more instances of bicep tears in the supinated arm.
 When you see a bicep tear and roll up into the shoulder joint because of a mixed grip deadlift, it will make you never want to do it again.

-In addition to no need for a mixed grip, a trap bar causes fewer hyperextensions because lockout feels more natural.
-Whenever you see people pushing their hips through and shoulders way back in order to achieve an over the top lockout on the deadlift, it’s actually not good for them.
+A trap bar also causes fewer hyperextensions because the lockout feels more natural.
+Whenever you see people pushing their hips through and shoulders way back to achieve an over-the-top lockout on the deadlift, it’s actually not good for them.
 It can lead to an increased injury and is much more difficult to do with a trap bar because there’s no weight to balance against.

 Most trap bars come with two different handle heights.
-One that is in alignment with the sleeves and another that is higher up.
-Everybody’s body is shaped differently.
-People also have different length levers.
-The thought that a 7’ NBA basketball player should be deadlifting from the same height as a 5’2” stay at home mom is laughable.
+One is in alignment with the sleeves, and the other is higher up.
+Everybody’s body is shaped differently, which means they have different length levers.
+The thought that a 7-foot NBA basketball player should be deadlifting from the same height as a 5-foot, 2-inch stay-at-home mom is laughable.
 Different height handles help in this regard.

 Not to mention, many strength coaches have recognized that deadlifting from a low height isn’t necessarily better for athletes.
-On the Tim Ferris Show, Ryan Flaherty, Senior Director of Performance at Nike had this to say about how he uses the trap bar for his athletes:
+On the Tim Ferris Show, Ryan Flaherty, Nike’s senior performance director, had this to say about how he uses the trap bar for his athletes:

 “I want you to be in somewhat of an athletic jump position.
 If you imagine looking in the mirror from the side and jumping, and you go to the depth of your jump, and that’s where you’d feel comfortable, look in the mirror and see where that is, and align the handles to that.
 That’s the athletic position and that’s where I want you to be.
 That’s where you’re going to recruit the most motor units.”

-Although many people look at the trap bar as strictly for lower-body, especially deadlifts, it’s also excellent for upper body movements.
+Although many people look at the trap bar as strictly for the lower body, especially deadlifts, it’s also excellent for upper body movements.